maevadevs/Learn-SQL-Server/readme.md

-# SQL Server References
+# SQL Server and T-SQL References

-This is a collection of references for SQL Server.
+This is a collection of references for Microsoft SQL Server and Transact-SQL.

 ## Folder Organization